 Keeping money in a no interest bank account does nothing for you – in fact it just deflates.
 (It does help the bank do what I mentioned above – get free money from you, and lend it to others at a premium.)
 Considering the returns on bonds, CDs and such, I would highly recommend investing in stocks, especially if you’re in it for the long run.
 Commodities and such are an option too, but I would advise against that as your first step into investing.
 Low load Exchange Traded Funds (ETFs) are probably your best bet, unless you have a set of companies that you really believe in or just want to hand-pick your stocks.
 Either way, stocks (or equity based investment funds) are a better option than bonds in the long run – over any 10-year historical period, stocks have outperformed bonds.
 That is, if you buy at the market high, right before a crash – you’re still ahead 10-years later.

 Stocks and ETFs are very liquid, so if you need the money out, you can close out any position(s) and have the funds in your checking account within a few days.
 So if liquidity is your only concern, this shouldn’t stop you from investing 100% of your savings in the market.
 I’m not necessarily recommending that, but it’s what I’ve been doing for a few years now.
 Last year’s 40% gains were surely a nice reward for that view.
-The main question however is whether you expect a forced sale event: i.e. what if you get laid off at the same time your investments take a (temporary) dive?
+The main question however is whether you expect a forced sale event: e.g. what if you get laid off at the same time your investments take a (temporary) dive?
 If you buy high and sell low, you’re not winning.
 In my case, I just assume that between unemployment benefits and credit cards, I’d have some slack to manage through the thick of such a double-whammy.
-As the Buffett said, the risks of being out of the market are higher than risks of being in it. =)
+As Warren Buffett said, the risks of being out of the market are higher than risks of being in it. =)

 Speaking of buying high and selling low – you may hear folks say that right now is not a good time to move into the market because it’s had such a good run, and it’s due for a downward “correction”.
 Well, whoever can accurately predict that, will most certainly make tons of cash.
 For us mere mortals however, I would not worry about market timing (in fact, most commoners get it wrong).
 You can start moving money into stocks in tranches – for example you could invest $50,000 by buying $5,000 of stocks per week for 10 weeks.
 You’ll buy some high, buy some low, and hopefully get the benefits of “dollar cost averaging”.
 The downside of not moving in at once is that you’re further delaying your investment, and missing out on earnings.